MATH 380: Introduction to Complex Analysis Spring 2025 |

 Textbook.
 M. Beck, G. Marchesi, D. Pixton, and L. Sabalka, A First Course in Complex Analysis, version 1.54 (2018).

 Homework.
 I will assign homework problems as we go through the material.
 You may (and should) work together with your class mates.
-We can discuss the homework problems at any time during class, and you can hand any of your solutions for feedback.
-We will have a homework quiz every Monday at the beginning of class, in which you will be asked one definition and one problem given in the previous week.
+You may not search the internet for solutions to problems; we will use our creativity, course texts, and peer collaboration as our tools.
+We can discuss the homework problems at any time during class, and you can hand in (or bring to my office hours) any of your solutions for feedback.
+The homework problems from any given week will be due before the following Monday class.
+You can either bring your homework to class or send me a pdf copy via email.

 Sage.
 You will be expected to use the open math software sage in some of your homework assignments.
 Here is a good introduction to sage.